In Depth Baby Product Reviews Led by a Pediatrician

 Lactating Mother Efficency

-We also gave lactating mothers all of the pumps in our review to test hands-on and provide efficiency feedback.
+We also gave lactating mothers all of the pumps to test hands-on and provide efficiency feedback.
 While all mothers' milk production and pumping are different depending on the time of day, demand, and more, we thought it was important to use the machines in the real world.
-Because the lactating testers used all of the pumps, it offers a side-by-side comparison that can translate to others' experiences.
+Because the lactating testers used all of the pumps, it offers a side-by-side comparison that can potentially translate to your expected experience.

 We tested each pump to see how efficiently they pumped milk by lactating users.